brianstorti/tmux_runner/README.md

 --------------

-The main reason to write a new tmux plugin was to avoid the setup needed to run each program language test suit.
+The main reason to write a new tmux plugin was to avoid the setup needed to run each programming language test suit.
 Nowadays I use ruby/rails with rpsec, testunit, and minitest, and I'm trying to have some fun with Elixir.

-Before TmuxRunner I had a setup of keymaps for each test framework I wanted to run, now I have the same keys combination for every framework, I just need(sometimes) to select which framework I want to run.
+Before TmuxRunner I had a setup of keymaps for each language and testing framework I wanted to run, now I can have one setup that works for all of them.

-I said that sometimes because the runner can check the current "project" structure and autoselect the runner accordantly with the current structure, for example if you open the vim and in the current directory has a `spec/spec_helper.rb` the TmuxRunner will select the rspec runner for you.
+TmuxRunner can check the current project structure and autoselect the right testing runner.
+For instance, if there is a `spec/spec_helper.rb` file in the current directory, TmuxRunner will assume that your tests should be ran with `rspec`.

-With tmux runner you can send any text/command or key's combination to a tmux pane, just like tslime and vimux.
+With TmuxRunner you can send any command or key combination to a tmux pane, just like `tslime` and `vimux`.
 Moreover you can run your test suit based on 3
 scopes:

-* `unscoped` - run all you test suit.
+* `unscoped`: Run your entire test suit.
-* `file` - run the current test file.
+* `file`: Run the current test file.
-* `current` - run the current test(tests if you're in a context)
+* `current`: Run the test under the cursor.

 ### The Runner

 The runner is a dictionary with 3 keys:

-* `name`: Just a string with the runner name, e.g. 'rspec'
+* `name`: Just a string with the runner name, e.g. 'rspec'.
-* `validate`: A function that receives the current file and validates if it's a valid test file.
+* `validate`: A function that receives the current file and check if it's a valid test file.
-* `commandFor`: A function that receives the current file and a scope to build the command to be send to tmux.
+* `commandFor`: A function that receives the current file and a scope to build the command that will be sent to tmux.

-The runner file is located on `ftplugin` folder, and it's loaded by the file type.
-But it's possible to create a file on `ftdetect` to detect when autoload the runner independently of the current file type.
+The runner file is located in the `ftplugin` directory, and it's loaded based on the file type.
+It's also possible to create a file in the `ftdetect` directory to select a specific runner based on your custom rules.

 Features
 --------